tdpreece/TestObjectBuilderCsharp/README.md

 If this is still too much work you can make use of the TestObjectBuilderBuilder, which creates TestObjectBuilders for you at run time.
-The following code creates a TestObjectBuilder that looks the same as ProductBuilderUsingBaseClass.
+The following code creates a TestObjectBuilder that has the same structure as ProductBuilderUsingBaseClass.
 ```
             var constructorArguments = new TestObjectConstructorArgumentList() {
                 new TestObjectConstructorArgument("X", typeof(int))